nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients
+1. User requests to list patients.
-2. UniNurse shows a list of patients
+2. UniNurse shows a list of patients.
-3. User requests to edit a patient profile with the information that they want to change
+3. User requests to edit a patient profile with the information that they want to change.
-4. UniNurse edits the patient
+4. UniNurse edits the patient.

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty
+The list is empty.

   Use case ends.